 On November 8, 2016, California voters approved Proposition 64, the Control, Regulate, and Tax Adult Use of Marijuana Act (AUMA), which made adult-use (recreational) cannabis use legal.
 This Act was in addition to the Compassionate Use Act of 1996, the Medical Cannabis Regulation and Safety Act, and other previously approved State laws related to medicinal cannabis use.
-As a result, the State developing regulations related to both medicinal and adult-use cannabis, and the State began issuing cannabis licenses on January 2, 2018.
+As a result, the State is developing regulations related to both medicinal and adult-use cannabis, and the State began issuing cannabis licenses on January 2, 2018.

 Temporary Cannabis Ban